Beyond the Clinic of the Obscene: The Analysis To Come

 This non-existence is general: it is often stated that classical psychoanalysis beginning with Freud was only useful in treating cases of neurosis, and only later, with the second and third generation analysis proceeded to treat psychosis.
 Though today it is not generally accepted that modern psychoanalysis can, indeed, successfully treat psychosis, the question is not there.
 Rather what is at stake is that most psychodynamic therapists would agree that Freud’s treatment of neurosis was achieved without question or with only a few minor corrections.
 Indeed, the dominant doxa purports that all that was needed to make psychoanalysis modern was to extend psychoanalysis – usually through the assistance of psychiatry – to the treatment of psychosis and other fields of mental health.
 Again, what this all too convenient history of psychoanalytic progress presupposes is that the problem of neurosis – Freud’s broken sessions, negative transference and interminable analysis – has been adequately addressed and resolved beforehand.
 Indeed, Lacan signaled more than once that it is not psychosis that poses a problem to the analytic cure today, but the belle-âme of Hegel that Freud left at the level of a neurosis (see A Preliminary Question to Any Possible Treatment of Psychosis, Writings, J. Lacan).
 Needless to say, for those in a hurry all of this has been read sideways and left at the level of possible treatments without regard for any inherent necessity (see Why Topology?).
 In this short format, we only have the space to situate a reform of understanding.
 Let us call:

-a) those who claim that the neurotic problem has been adequately responded to, past-analysts or psychodynamic therapists.
-Then call the cure in this context possible in the sense that it may – or may not – be effectively produced by the analyst.
+a) those who claim that the neurotic problem has been achieved and now it is important to achieve a treatment of psychosis, past-analysts or psychodynamic therapists.
+Then call the cure in this context possible in the sense that it may – or may not – be effectively produced by the analyst;

-b) those others who show how the neurotic problem has not been adequately responded to, we call future-analysts and the cure produced here may be called necessary to the degree that the effectiveness is assumed in the practice of the analysand.
+b) those others who show how the neurotic problem has not been adequately responded to and the psychotic treatment is not where the psychodynamic therapists think it is, we call future-analysts.
+Then call the cure produced therein necessary to the degree that the effectiveness is assumed at the place of the analysand.

 In the history of psychoanalysis, we have become familiar with myriad cases histories of Freud on Dora, the Wolfman, Little Hans, etc..
 Yet, it can be shown that the only necessary cure was that produced in Freud’s own analysis.
 The rest were only possible and at best a manner of managing a symptom through psychodynamic therapy.
 If this is so, and it will be task of this website to establish its reason in a public format, nothing could be truer than the ancient passage: ‘medice cura te ipsum‘ (physician heal thyself).